Xiangyu-Hu/SPHinXsys/tutorials/sphinx/SPHinXsysArch.rst

 mobility and forces are defined.
-The SimBody-SPHinXsys coupling, as a realization of :code:`ParticleDynamics`, such as computing forces on solid body for SimBody and imposing constraints of soild body by SimBody, are defined in the next stage.
+The SimBody-SPHinXsys coupling, as a realization of :code:`ParticleDynamics`, such as computing forces on solid body for SimBody and imposing constraints of solid body by SimBody, are defined in the next stage.
 Finally, :code:`Output` is created to specify the data will be saved in file during the computations.